- Graduate Admissions

-The one-credit research orientation course (CS 591C) introduces students to the CS faculty and their research, and includes talks on how to conduct research as well as write, present, and review research papers and proposals.
+The one-credit Research Seminar for First-Year Graduate Students (CS 59100 - RS1) introduces students to the CS faculty and their research, and includes talks on how to conduct research as well as write, present, and review research papers and proposals.
 Students must complete this course in their first year.

 To qualify for the doctoral program, students must pass the qualifying examination, which consists of two parts taken in sequence.
 Part 1 tests for breadth of knowledge in computer science and the ability to use that knowledge.
 Part 2 tests for the knowledge and ability to conduct research.

-The Qualifying Examination, Part 1 consists of passing a written or oral Qualifying Course Examination (QCE) in each of four three-credit courses chosen from the following:
+The Qualifying Examination, Part 1 consists of passing a written or oral Qualifying Course Examination (QCE) corresponding to one course from each of four different areas in the list below:

 The QCE need not be taken in the same semester as the course is taken.
 Students may take more than four QCEs, however QCEs may be repeated only with the permission of the graduate committee.
 Students must pass part 1 by the end of their fourth semester.

 QCEs are given at the end of the course.
-Students who wish to take a QCE must register with the graduate secretary by the end of the 12th week of the semester.
+Students who wish to take a QCE must register by the end of the 12th week of the semester.
 The examining committee for each QCE is appointed by the chair of the graduate committee.
 The instructor of the course is normally a member.